Sydney is a wealthy city, but there are many ways to keep costs down.

-You can shop at the cheaper supermarkets like Aldi, cook your own lunch or dinner or choose from endless cheap restaurants, cafes, bars and pubs.
-For a quick snapshot, see our cost estimates below.
+You can shop at the cheaper supermarkets like Aldi, cook your own lunch or dinner, or choose from the many cheap restaurants, cafes, bars and pubs.
+To get an idea of costs, see our estimates below.

-You will need at least AUD $20,000 a year as an international student.
-In addition, we recommend that you have at least AUD $2,000 when you arrive to cover the initial costs of books, rental bond and furniture.
-These estimates do not include large household items such as a refrigerator or car.
+You will need at least A$23,000 a year as an international student.
+In addition, we recommend that you have at least A$3,000 when you arrive to cover the initial costs of books, rental bond and furniture.
+These estimates don't include large household items such as a refrigerator or car.

 Cost of items